Establishing a Community Land Trust

 -

-Alex Kolokotronis (Moderator) Research & Policy Development Specialist
+Alex Kolokotronis (Moderator)

 Anika Singh Lemar is a clinical professor of law at Yale Law School where she teaches clinics that represent affordable housing developers, tenants, homeowners, small businesses, community development financial institutions, fair housing advocates, and cooperatives.
 Singh Lemar writes about land use, zoning, and housing.
 She served two terms as editor-in-chief of the American Bar Association’s Journal of Affordable Housing & Community Development Law and has been a non-resident fellow at the Brookings Institute’s Metropolitan Policy Project.
 She is currently a member of the board of New Haven Bank and president of the Connecticut Bar Foundation.